nanego/redmine_multiprojects_issue/README.md

 Please apply general instructions for plugins [here](http://www.redmine.org/wiki/redmine/Plugins).

-Note that this plugin now depends on
+Note that this plugin now depends on:

 * **redmine_base_select2** which can be found [here](https://github.com/jbbarth/redmine_base_select2)
 and